near/docs/docs/tutorials/contracts/nfts/8-marketplace.md

 sidebar_label: Marketplace
 ---

-In this tutorial, you'll learn the basics of an NFT marketplace contract where you can buy and sell NFTs for $NEAR.
-In the previous tutorials, you went through and created a fully fledged NFT contract that incorporates all the standards found in the Non-Fungible Tokens [standard](https://nomicon.io/Standards/NonFungibleToken/README.html).
+In this tutorial, you'll learn the basics of an NFT marketplace contract where you can buy and sell non-fungible tokens for $NEAR.
+In the previous tutorials, you went through and created a fully fledged NFT contract that incorporates all the standards found in the [NFT standard](https://nomicon.io/Standards/NonFungibleToken/README.html).

 ## Introduction

-Throughout this tutorial, you'll learn how a marketplace contract might work on NEAR.
+Throughout this tutorial, you'll learn how a marketplace contract could work on NEAR.
 This is meant to be an example and there is no canonical implementation.
 Feel free to branch off and modify this contract to meet your specific needs.

 Using the same repository as the previous tutorials, if you checkout the `8.marketplace` branch, you should have the necessary files to complete the tutorial.